tetianakalinina/marketing-portfolio/README.md

 Custom fonts (PolySans) are self-hosted and applied using @font-face.

-Features
+## Features

-Responsive navigation with dropdown menu
+Responsive navigation with a dropdown menu

 Hero section introducing the portfolio